-Since 2009, Guy has been responsible for the delivery of pioneering audience engagement projects with the National Trust, Art Institute of Chicago, Tate, and San Francisco MOMA.
+As Director, Guy is responsible for delivering pioneering audience engagement projects with many of our leading clients.
 He is a specialist in visitor behaviour, whole-of-market segmentation systems, branding, digital engagement and supporter development.

 His forensic approach to understanding visitor behaviour has helped MHM to develop our most meaningful methods of observational research; with Kelvingrove Art Gallery and Museum, Guy managed a project of unprecedented scale and ambition.
 And in almost a decade with MHM, Guy has become a major influence in the world of arts and heritage interpretation and programming.